40 Years Ago, The Critics Hated Jim Henson’s 'Dark Crystal.' They Were Wrong

 However, despite Jim Henson’s artistry, in 1982, it seemed the critics were right.
 The film ultimately turned a small profit, but with its sizable budget, its $40.5 million box office return was considered a significant disappointment.
 Henson and Brian Froud joined forces again on 1986’s Labyrinth, another fantasy cut from the “Brothers Grimm meets J. R. R. Tolkien” mold—except this time with human characters, musical numbers, and more overt humor for good measure—yet that film failed to resonate with audiences too.
 Labyrinth only earned $12.7 million domestically in its initial theatrical run.

-For Jim Henson, who not only wanted to avoid being stereotyped as “the Muppet guy” and also had other stories inside of him that he wanted to share, the dual disappointments of The Dark Crystal and Labyrinth were hard pills to swallow.
+For Jim Henson, who wanted to avoid being stereotyped as “the Muppet guy” and had other stories inside of him that he wanted to share, the dual disappointments of The Dark Crystal and Labyrinth were hard pills to swallow.

-“I remember later in his life, a while after Labyrinth was released, there was an encyclopedia of film directors that came out,” Cheryl Henson told me for The Ultimate Visual History.
+“I remember later in his life, a while after Labyrinth was released, there was an encyclopedia of film directors that came out,” his daughter Cheryl Henson told me for The Ultimate Visual History.
 “We were thumbing through it, and there were hundreds and hundreds of film directors, but he was not listed.
 I know that sounds kind of petty, like, ‘why would he care?
-He was so famous with other things,’ but he wanted to be acknowledged as a film director, and never really was.
+He was so famous with other things,’ but he wanted to be acknowledged.
 I can’t say he was completely over it.
 He had spent eight years of his life working as a film director, and was never really recognized within the industry as one.”

 Ultimately, Jim Henson never directed another feature film again.